influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/production_installation/meta_node_installation.md

 In `/etc/influxdb/influxdb-meta.conf`:

 * Uncomment `hostname` and set to the full hostname of the meta node.
-* Uncomment `internal-shared-secret` in the `[meta]` section and set it to a long pass phrase to be used in JWT authentication for inter-node communication.
+* Uncomment `internal-shared-secret` in the `[meta]` section and set it to a long pass phrase to be used in JWT authentication for internode communication.
 This value must the same for all of your meta nodes and match the `[meta] meta-internal-shared-secret` settings in the configuration files of your data nodes.
 * Set `license-key` in the `[enterprise]` section to the license key you received on InfluxPortal **OR** `license-path` in the `[enterprise]` section to the local path to the JSON license file you received from InfluxData.

 <dt>